How much money do you need to retire in Australia

 How does inflation affect your retirement savings?

-Now that we have a clear understanding of your current expenses, you’ll need to account for inflation over your retirement period.
+Once you have a clear understanding of your current expenses, you’ll need to account for inflation over your retirement period.
 Historical data suggests an average inflation rate of around 2-3% annually.
 Apply this rate to your projected retirement expenses to account for the rising cost of goods and services over time.

-In year one of retirement you have $50,000 in yearly expenses.
+This is very important as you can see in the following example: In year one of retirement you have $50,000 in yearly expenses.
 All things being equal, with an annual inflation rate of 3%, these expenses would rise to $117,828 in year 30 of your retirement.

 If you were to think “I need to cover $50,000 of expenses for 30 years” you may end up with a figure of $1,500,000 that you’d need for retirement.
 If you take into consideration a 3% inflation rate, you would actually need $2,379,000 in savings for the same period.
 That’s nearly $900,000 off what you could save.